MayankFawkes/filesync/README.md

-# filesync ⚠️ Not Production ready
+# filesync ⚠️ testing bugs
 Sync all your SSL and other small files around the servers with docker-compose